How diet changes can help reduce the symptoms of endometriosis

 You also need to reduce your use of xeno-estrogens (found in highly chemical based cosmetics and toiletries) in order to reduce xeno-estrogens from your system - which can worsen symptoms.

 As well as dealing with estrogen levels, you need to address the levels of prostaglandins in your body.
 Prostaglandins are very complex natural fatty acids and are derived from dietary sources.
 There are many different forms of prostaglandins and new types are still being discovered.
+The painful menstrual cramps you feel are actually due to prostaglandins, as well as the pain symptoms of endometriosis.
+A change in diet can alter the level and the types of prostaglandins in your body.

 We actually have two main 'types' of prostaglandins - there are the 'good ones' and the 'bad ones'.

 The aim of the endometriosis diet is to block the 'bad ones' because of their negative actions on the body, and increase the levels of the 'good ones' because of their opposite and positive effect.
 The action of the 'bad ones' will increase uterine contractions and pain, and increase inflammation.
+The role of the 'good ones' have a soothing effect and do the opposite to the bad ones.
+When you change the oils in your diet you can promote the good prostaglandins.

 Omega 3 oils will reduce pain & inflammation

-The good oils are found in the omega-3 fatty oil group, and lead to good prostaglandin production.
+The good anti-inflammatory oils are found in the omega-3 fatty oil group, and lead to good prostaglandin production.
 Some of the best sources of omega-3 oils are found in marine and plant oils and include:

+You can also supplement with omega 3 oil - aim to get the best quality possible.
 At the same time it is important to reduce intake of the fatty acids that stimulate negative prostaglandins which are found in saturated fats, animal fats and butter.

 Fiber intake

+It will help your symptoms if you increase your intake of fiber, as fiber will help to decrease the circulating estrogen in your system.
 The easiest sources of fiber to digest are found in fruit and vegetables as the structure and chemical make-up provide a more soothing effect while also aiding digestion.
 Also, extra fiber in the form of grains, brown rice and pulses etc., are helpful especially for their nutritional value, but keep your fiber intake balanced between the two.

 These can include:

-Suggested foods to avoid
+Suggested Foods to Avoid

 This is a list of the food groups suggested to avoid to help reduce symptoms of endometriosis.
-You may not have problems with all these foods groups, but it seems most women have success by avoiding most of these foods.
+You may not have problems with all these foods groups, but it seems many women have success by avoiding most of these foods.

 A note about meat production: